 GeneMANIA (http://genemania.org) is a bioinformatics database for predicting genes function and their protein level interactions.
-The website also searches for genes with similar functions and represents them based on the functional value and the type of network between genes.
-This tool was used STRING database is an online tool for presenting networks between genes.
-This tool was used to detect expressional analyzed genes and protein-protein interaction.
+The website also searches for genes with similar functions and represents them based on the functional value and the type of network between genes.16 STRING database is an online tool for presenting networks between genes.17 This tool was used to detect expressional analyzed genes and protein-protein interaction.
 The analyzed genes were uploaded, and the cut-off criteria were set to >0.700 as high confidence, 0.400-0.700 as moderate confidence, and <0.400 as low confidence for each node.

-GO enrichment analysis is a bioinformatics tool used to determine the location of gene products and the most likely function in the cells.
-The biological process, cellular function, and cellular component of the studied genes were studied, and P-value<0.05 (-log10 P-value >1.301029996) was set as the cut-off.
+GO enrichment analysis is a bioinformatics tool used to determine the location of gene products and the most likely function in the cells.^{18,19} The biological process, cellular function, and cellular component of the studied genes were studied, and P-value<0.05 (-log10 P-value >1.30) was set as the cut-off.

-Results:
+Results

-EZH2 expression in the MOLT-4 cells is higher than normal T cells.
+Higher expression levels of EZH2 in the MOLT-4 cells compared to normal T cells

 To better understand EZH2 expression in the MOLT-4 and normal T cells, EZH2 expression was evaluated using qRT-PCR.
 Quantitative data from each sample were normalized using GAPDH as a reference gene.
-Our results have shown that EZH2 is significantly upregulated in MOLT-4 cells compared to normal T cells (P-value<0.0001) (Fig. 1).
+Our results have shown that EZH2 is significantly upregulated in MOLT-4 cells compared to normal T cells (P-value<0.0001) (Figure 1).
 This suggests that EZH2 upregulation might be involved in T-ALL development.